PrinceSs6312/Superstore-Dashboard-Analysis/README.md

 # Superstore-Dashboard-Analysis

 Created a Dashboard using the Superstore dataset from Kaggle.
+This project helped me to upskill myself and covers a wide range of topics:

 • Cleaning and Transforming datasets with the help of Power Query Editor.